benallfree/cordova-plugin-xhr-local-file/README.md

 ## Usage

 You may now make XHR requests to local files.
-Moreover, other JS libraries that load assets via XHR will now function normally.
+Moreover, other JS libraries that load assets via XHR will now function normally even when loading assets from your Cordova app's filesystem.

-Since Cordova apps are loaded from `file://`, every relative URL uses the `file://` protocol by default.
+Since Cordova apps are loaded from `file://`, every relative URL uses the `file://` protocol.
 This library resolves relative and absolute URLs using the Cordova `www` folder as the webroot.

 ```javascript
 var oReq = new XMLHttpRequest()